-This includes a bar area downstairs and outside terrace.
-If want reasonably priced, comfortable accommodation in Wellington, Lodge in the City is as good as any!
+This includes a bar area downstairs and an outside terrace.
+If you want reasonably priced, comfortable accommodation in Wellington, Lodge in the City is as good as any!

 The Mount Backpackers is the place to stay if you’re heading to Mount Maunganui.

 It’s located in the downtown area of the town close to the beach.
 You can make use of this by renting a surfboard and gear to hit some waves!